-ITEM NO: 9.3.2 (ASSETS TECHNICAL OFFICER, TRICIA SIMPSON) (ACTING DIRECTOR, DEVELOPMENT

-AND LIVEABILITY, ANDREW CLOSE)
+ITEM NO: 9.3.2 (ASSETS TECHNICAL OFFICER, TRICIA SIMPSON) (ACTING DIRECTOR, DEVELOPMENT AND LIVEABILITY, ANDREW CLOSE)

-The Chief Executive Officer, 18/10/2013.

-Moira Shire Council,

-Dear Sir,

-I wish to submit the name TASSICHER

-for the unnamed road between Murray Valley Hwy +

-Monhoses Road, Bundalong.

-Dad taught at Bundalong South

-School in the lake thirties.
-In 1941 he took

-over the Macdonald farm - "Ligh Park" +

-Jarmed it until he moved into Yarraworga 1973.

-Dad gove his time to local organizations.

-The was an inaugural member of the Yarrawonga

-+ D is hiet hospital board - a position he held for some time

-Dad was on the Shire council + was Shire President

-in 1957-1958.

-In 1951 Dad & Jack Me Phail cleared the road

-for the School bus to take children in to

-Jarrawonga.
-They were to decide what the

-noad was to be called - Mc Phails Road

-came into being.
-I on the tond) a coin!

-Dad was made a life member of the

-Yarrawonga - Border Golf Chub in 1990

-after many years of service!

-P.T.O,
+18/10/2013.
+The Chief Executive Officer Morra Shire Council Dear Sir submit the name TASSICKER or the unnamed road between Murray Valley Husy + Montroses Road, Bundalong taught at Bundalong South the late thirties.
+In 1941 he took School in over the Macdonald Jarm - Lugh Park moved until he larmed it inte Yarravorga Dad gewe his time to local organizations.
+The was an member of the inaugural Yarrawonga + District hospital board - a position he held for some time Dad was on the Shire council + was Shire President 1957-1958 in 1951 Dad & Yack He Phail cleared the road In the School bus to take children in to or arrawonga.
+They were to decide what the To be called - Mc Phails Road road was being. ? on the tond) a coin ! came into life member of the Dad was made arran onga - Border Golf Chub in 1990 servie many a ears P.T.O,